Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 The Ring system also comes with a 24-hour battery backup to keep your business protected even if the power goes out.
 They also offer an optional cellular backup to keep your business covered if your system ever goes offline.
 And, all the Ring equipment comes with a one-year warranty.

 And last but not least, if you have a business, you will probably need to install security cameras to protect your business, employees, customers, and to protect yourself from liability.
-Ring has several security camera options that come in the form of a Spotlight Cam and a Floodlight Cam, as well as a solar option if that interests you.
+Ring has several security camera options that come in the form of a Spotlight Cam and a Floodlight Cam, plus basic indoor and outdoor cameras.
+Best of all, they feature flexible power sources including everything from hardwired to solar configuration.